Constraints in Diagram Component

 }

-You can download a complete working sample from GitHub
+}A complete working sample can be downloaded from GitHub

-Bitwise operations are used to manipulate the flagged enumerations enum.
+Bitwise operations are used to manipulate flagged enumerations enum.
 In this section, Bitwise operations are shown by using the node constraints.
 The same is applicable when working with node constraints, connector constraints, or port constraints.

-You can add or enable multiple values at a time by using the Bitwise | (OR) operator.
+Add or enable multiple values at a time by using the Bitwise | (OR) operator.

 The following code shows how to add bridging constraints into the default diagram constraints to enable bridging functionality in the diagram.